Kernel Density Estimation- Computation, Applications, and More

 Here is the formula we are going to use here:

-Let us have an explanation of what each data protocol that is used here typically stands for.
+Let us have an explanation over what each data protocol that is used here typically stands for.
 Do you want to get started over the same?

 1. Data sets